islco/sudo/source/_posts/2016-04-21-going-to-mars-unity-in-a-real-world-use-case.md

 description: 'Using Unity for webGL content in a real-world scenario'
 ---

-A few months ago, we were approached by [Framestore](http://www.framestore.com/), a fellow agency to collaborate on a project for their client [Lockheed Martin](http://www.lockheedmartin.com/).
+A few months ago, we were approached by [Framestore](http://www.framestore.com/) to collaborate on a project for their client [Lockheed Martin](http://www.lockheedmartin.com/).
 This project was a large one: experiental and activation, plus an accompanying website design/build.
 I was lucky enough to be involved in the website portion.

 Here's a rundown of the challenges we faced and what we learned along the way.